Contents

 What are PCB Laminates?

-Generally, PCBs have four layers: silkscreen, solder mask, copper, and substrate (from top to bottom).
-Consequently, these layers must bind together to be a functional structure for the PCB.
-Thus, the purpose of the PCB laminate is to secure the PCB layers together.
+These layers must bind together to create a functional structure for the PCB.
+The purpose of the PCB laminate is to secure these layers, providing stability and durability.

 What Is The Difference Between Laminates and Prepregs?